Weld purging: Purging methods

 Unwanted gas is generally removed by flushing with an inert gas.
 Argon is generally used for this purpose but helium is an alternative depending on gas cost and availability.

 Nitrogen has been used as a purge gas but is unsuitable for some stainless steels.

 The most common way to remove gas from the weld zone is to flush it away with an inert gas.
 The weld zone can be contained to prevent fresh gas from entering once the contained volume has been purged.

 Another method of purging is to enclose the metal parts completely in a vacuum chamber and evacuate it, prior to backfilling with inert gas for the welding process.
-When purging with inert gases, it is important to enter the gas very slowly.
+When purging with inert gases, it is important to add the inert gas very slowly.

 When using Argon, which is heavier than air, the gas should enter from the bottom of the enclosed space.
-After filling the base area, be it the bottom of a pipe or tank, it will continue to displace air and move upwards.
+After filling the base area, be it the bottom of a pipe or tank, it will continue to displace air, which rises upwards.
 The displaced air is purged out of a release hole at the top.
-If process monitoring is desired, and oxygen sensor can be used - ideally placed near the release hole to ensure the weld region is appropriately purged.
+If process monitoring is desired, an oxygen sensor can be used - ideally placed near the release hole, to ensure the weld container is appropriately purged.